rhel-labs/learn-katacoda/helpful-commands/step5.md

 # Using `df` to check disk usage

+// move this before processes

+// box is having problems? we know that full filesystems cause problems
+// quick health checking

+// larger filesystems can be closer to full and still be okay

+// tmpfs is filesystems accessible by the machine that are stored in RAM and ephemoral - don't have to care as much because they are in RAM.
+A reboot will give you a fresh copy

+// want to worry about logical partition for root the most

 The `df` command, short for "disk free", shows a breakdown of disk usage.